enockmbaraka/stock_price_prediction/README.md

 - **Market Panic:** Overly pessimistic forecasts can trigger unnecessary sell-offs.
 - **Reputational Risk:** Financial institutions or analysts may lose credibility.

+I used the ```yfinance``` library to download stock market price data for four companies—Google, Meta, Apple, and NVIDIA—from October 30, 2021, to October 30, 2024.

 ## Data collection

 [Yahoo!Ⓡ finance](https://finance.yahoo.com/).